14.5 Parallel Streams and Primitive Streams

 -

-System.nanoTime()before applying. -
+System.nanoTime()before adopting. -

-ForkJoinPool size: By default uses
+ForkJoinPool thread count: By default, it uses

-Prefer primitive streams: Replace
+Prefer primitive streams: Use

 // Slow: boxing overhead